VC1W/Keyauth-X86/README.md

-if this helpend you in any way, a star would be appricated.
+if this helped you in any way, a star would be appricated.